ChainSafe/browser-storage-hooks/README.md

 # Browser Storage Hooks

-React hooks for local and session storage
+React hooks wrapper for local and session storage Browser API's.

 ## How to use

+`npm i @chainsafe/browser-storage-hooks` or
+`yarn add @chainsafe/browser-storage-hooks`

-`import { useLocalStorage, useSessionStorage } from "@chainsafe/browser-storage-hooks"`
+When ever local or session storage is required, `import { useLocalStorage, useSessionStorage } from "@chainsafe/browser-storage-hooks"`

 The hooks expose a feature flag as well as safe getters and setters for both session and local storage: